kdesai2018/ultimate-hackathon-starting-guide/getting-started-github/README.md

 2. [Pretty comprehensive tutorials on git, but no github specific info](https://www.atlassian.com/git/tutorials).
 If you're using github, then these mostly serve to help you learn the theory behind git.
 3. Cool interactive [tool](https://learngitbranching.js.org) hosted on....Github!
 HIGHLY RECOMMENDED for people confused by my rambling tutorial.

 Before hopping too deep into any of these though, I'd recommend just going up and asking a mentor/company rep for help.
 Odds are that they use Github (or another git hosting service) at work, and can probably solve your problem within minutes.
 This will give you more time to focus on building.
+Git tends to be one of those things that has a high learning curve so don't be too distraught if it's confusing.
+It'll come much more naturally as you use it more!